jfree/jfreesvg/README.md

     http://www.jfree.org/jfreesvg/

-Version 1.0 (then called JFreeGraphics2D) was released on 31 July 2013 and the most recent version (1.6) was released on 18 December 2013.
+Version 1.0 (then called JFreeGraphics2D) was released on 31 July 2013 and the most recent version (1.7) was released on 25 February 2014.
 Changes since the initial release are listed towards the end of this file.

 Getting Started
 ---------------
-The Javadocs for the SVGGraphics2D and CanvasGraphics2D classes give examples for typical usage, and if you are already familiar with the Java2D APIs, then all you need to do is add jfreesvg-1.5.jar to your classpath and start coding.
+The Javadocs for the SVGGraphics2D and CanvasGraphics2D classes give examples for typical usage, and if you are already familiar with the Java2D APIs, then all you need to do is add jfreesvg-1.7.jar to your classpath and start coding.

 Oracle provides tutorials for Java2D here: